AlexanderRevo/flatten-switch-album/README.md

 ## rename_files_from_usb

 Will rename the files in their respective subfolders into `YYYY-MM-DD_HH-mm-SS<suffix>` format, keeping their original extensions.
+It will keep the files in their respective subfolders, since Switch conveniently names those after the games when using the USB mode.

 ### Before